 How the scheme works

 Essentially your employee hires the bike through Green Commute Initiative.
 Why hire and not buy?
 These are the rules set by HMRC which all cycle-to-work schemes work to.
 GCI is also authorised and regulated by the Financial Conduct Authority.
 It’s because of this that GCI can offer bikes over the traditional £1,000 limit.
 At the end of the scheme, ownership can pass to the employee.

 Now the rest of the paperwork needs to be completed.
 Firstly, we need to deal with how the voucher will be paid for.
 There are two financial mechanisms you can use to acquire the GCI vouchers:

 You can pay for the vouchers immediately and then we’ll release the bikes to your employees.
 It means there might be a slight delay in your employees getting their bikes but if you pay the invoice quickly, this can be minimal and there is no cost to you.
 See the Employee Instant Information Flyer.

 Once the voucher has been paid for, you’ll want to know how to get your money back from the employee.
 It’s quite simple really, they accept a new rewards package where they give up or sacrifice part of their cash salary in exchange for the non-cash benefit of the bike.
 Hence the term ‘salary sacrifice’.
 The salary sacrifice arrangement is between you, the employer, and the employee, and is independent of the hire period they will have with GCI.
-As their employer you can choose a how long the repayment period will be for however it must be for at least 12 months; we suggest that you discuss this with your employee so its agreeable to you both.
+As their employer you can choose how long the repayment period will be for however it must be for at least 3 months; we suggest that you discuss this with your employee so its agreeable to you both.
+Common terms are 12, 18, 24 months but it could be for as long as 60 months.

 Green Commute Initiative provides an HMRC compliant Salary Sacrifice Agreement and also the Hire Agreement.
 We use state-of-the-art electronic document signing so there is no need for time consuming paper documents.